Life Coach vs. Therapist: What Are the Differences?

 What Clients Can Expect During a Session With a Life Coach

-Like mental health therapy, life coaching is intended to help and empower people.
+A similarity between coaching vs. therapy is that life coaching is intended to help and empower people.
 However, it achieves this goal in a different way.
 This difference is evident right from the first session.

 Clients can expect to be asked questions about their current life situation and the direction they would like their life to go.
-For instance, many clients go to life coaches when they find themselves dissatisfied with their job or career path.
+For instance, many clients go to life coaches when they find themselves stuck or dissatisfied with their job or career path.
 Life coaches help clients identify their professional goals and develop strategies for reaching them.

 A life coach may have a few clients who return periodically for additional coaching sessions.
 However, the majority of their clientele works with them on a short-term basis.
 Typically, a life coach works with the same client for as long as it takes that person to reach their objectives or to make significant progress toward them.
+Therefore, a difference in client-provider relationships between a therapist vs. a life coach includes the duration and depth of that relationship.

 Differences in Reimbursement Models